fusterma/JUAS2024B/installation_guide.md

 > We suggest to install one of the latest distribution (**for example version Python 3.9**).

 The installation process clearly depends on your operating system.
 We suggest you to follow the official documentation for [Windows](https://docs.anaconda.com/anaconda/install/windows/), [Linux](https://docs.anaconda.com/anaconda/install/linux/), or [Mac](https://docs.anaconda.com/anaconda/install/mac-os/) as appropriate.
-After having installed **Anaconda**, and [verified your installation](https://docs.anaconda.com/anaconda/install/verify-install/) - as suggested in the [installation documentation](https://docs.anaconda.com/anaconda/install/) - we invite you to start [launching Jupyter Lab](#launch-jupyter) and then test that everything works downloading and executing [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb).
+After having installed **Anaconda**, and [verified your installation](https://docs.anaconda.com/anaconda/install/verify-install/) - as suggested in the [installation documentation](https://docs.anaconda.com/anaconda/install/) - we invite you to start [launching Jupyter Lab](#launch-jupyter) and then test that everything works by downloading into your computer and running [this Jupyter-notebook](PythonBasicTutorial/PythonBasic.ipynb).

 # Launch Jupyter